MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-LN012-1ofeach.md

 * Find the area under the t-distribution with the smallest $n - 1$ df [min($n_1-1, n_2-1$) at least as extreme as the standardized statistic

+Equation for the standard error of the difference in sample mean:

+\vspace{0.5in}

-Standardized difference in sample mean:
+Equation for the standardized difference in sample mean:

-\vspace{0.8in}
+\vspace{0.5in}

 Example: